THE LOMAKIN EFFECT

 The Lomakin Effekt is a force created at the wear rings and throttle bushings within a centrifugal pump.
 The force is a result of unequal pressure distribution around the circumference of the component during periods of rotor eccentricity or shaft deflection.

-The image below shows how shaft deflection creates the unequal pressure distribution.
+Figure 1 shows how shaft deflection creates the unequal pressure distribution.
 As the fluid enters the clearance between the rotor and wear component, it accelerates as it passes from the high pressure end to the low pressure end.
 Due to the eccentricity of the rotor, there is more clearance on one side of the wear ring than the other.
 There will be more flow and a locally higher velocity on the side with more clearance and lower velocity on the side with less clearance.
 Higher velocity results in lower pressure; lower velocity results in higher pressure, creating a net corrective force which acts in the direction opposite of the shaft deflection.

 In other words, when your pump experiences shaft deflection, there is a hydraulic “stiffness” (Lomakin Stiffness) which is generated to counteract the shaft deflection.
 The Lomakin stiffness coefficient (kLomakin) for a wear ring or throttle bushing is represented by the following equation: